Skymtes/Systemteknik/README.md

 ### Test

-TODO: Explain how unit- or integreation tests can be executed.
+TODO: Explain how unit- or integration tests can be executed.

+`python3 -m unittest discover` runs all tests.

 ### Run